Trump threatens ‘to go in and kill’ Hamas in Gaza over internal clashes

 “They did take out a couple of gangs that were very bad, very, very bad gangs,” Trump told reporters on Tuesday.
 “And they did take them out, and they killed a number of gang members.
 And that didn’t bother me much, to be honest with you.
 That’s OK.”

-There have been deadly clashes reported between Hamas and armed clan members in Gaza, whom Hamas has accused of looting humanitarian aid and working for Israel.
+There have been deadly clashes reported between Hamas and armed clan members in Gaza, who have been accused of looting humanitarian aid and working for Israel.

-After the fighting, the Interior Ministry in Gaza issued general amnesty for gang members who did not participate in the bloodshed.
+After the fighting on Sunday, the Interior Ministry in Gaza issued general amnesty for gang members who did not participate in the bloodshed.

-In June, Israeli officials admitted to arming Gaza gangs, some of which have ties to ISIL (ISIS), to rival Hamas.
+In June, Israeli officials admitted to arming Gaza gangs, some of which have ties to ISIL (ISIS), in an effort to destabilise Hamas.

 On Sunday, gunmen from a Gaza gang linked to Israel killed prominent Palestinian journalist Saleh Aljafarawi, according to local forces.

-Earlier this week, Palestinian Authority President Mahmoud Abbas condemned Hamas over accusations that the group executed suspected Israel collaborator, calling the purported killings a “heinous crime”.
+Earlier this week, Palestinian Authority President Mahmoud Abbas condemned Hamas over accusations that the group executed suspected Israel collaborators, calling the purported killings a “heinous crime”.

 “What happened represents a crime, a flagrant violation of human rights, and a serious assault on the principle of the rule of law,” Abbas’s office said in a statement.